kkonradpl/overlayaz/README.md

 - gexiv2

 Once you have all the necessary dependencies, you can use scripts available in the `build` directory.

+The gtk3-classic fork is recommended for Windows (MINGW) build.

 # Installation
 After a successful build, just use: